glaforge/glaforge.github.io/content/posts/2023/12/22/gemini-function-calling.md

 ---

-A promising feature of the Gemini large language model released recently by [Google DeepMind](https://deepmind.google/), is the support for "function calls".
-It's a way to supllement the model, by letting it call external functions or APIs.
+A promising feature of the Gemini large language model released recently by [Google DeepMind](https://deepmind.google/), is the support for [function calls](https://ai.google.dev/docs/function_calling).
+It's a way to supllement the model, by letting it know an external functions or APIs can be called.
-So you're not limited by the knowledge cut-off of the model: instead, in the flow of the conversation with the model, you can pass a list of functions the model can call, if it deems it necessary to complete the generation of its answers.
+So you're not limited by the knowledge cut-off of the model: instead, in the flow of the conversation with the model, you can pass a list of functions the model will know are available to get the information it needs, to complete the generation of its answer.

 For example, if you want to ask the model about the weather, it doesn't have the realtime information about the weather forecast.
-But we can tell it that there's a function that it can call, to get the forecast for a given location.
+But we can tell it that there's a function that can be called, to get the forecast for a given location.
 Internally, the model will acknowledge it doesn't know the answer about the weather, but it will request that you call an external function that you describe, using a specific set of parameters which correspond to the user's request.